kanow-blog/kanow-school-javascript-basics/lesson-2-datatypes/README.md

 - **[TASK-7]** Create a function which will take one parameter and check does this parameter is a **object** if yes return **`true`** otherwise return **`false`**
 - **[TASK-8]** Create a function which will take one parameter and check does this parameter is a **function** if yes return **`true`** otherwise return **`false`**

-## Hints
+## Additional information

 - For checking the type of the variable you can use [`typeof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) operator
 - More informations about JavaScript DataTypes you can find here [**JavaScript data types and data structures**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures)

->Do not check what is `instanceof` we will talk later about this special keyword
+> Do not check what is `instanceof` we will talk later about this special keyword